 - All wheelchairs must be structurally sound (i.e., no cracks in the frame or welds, no loose or missing spokes, etc.) The athlete must be securely seated in the wheelchair and remain so while racing.

 - It is the responsibility of the athlete to ensure that no part of their lower limbs can fall from their wheelchair to the ground or road during the event.

 - All wheelchair participants must be able to maintain control of their wheelchair at all times.
 Race officials may immediately and without warning disqualify from the event and remove from the course any participant whose racing style is considered by such official to be dangerous, to interfere with other participants, or to fail to yield the right of way to other participants or volunteers.

 - Registered participants may request to push a wheelchair on the course.
 All special requests should be emailed and will be reviewed on a case-by-case basis.
-The deadline to make a request is April 1.
+The deadline to make a request is one month before Race Day.
 Please use the contact form.

 - All approved participating wheelchair participants are required to start with the early designated official wheelchair start on race morning.
 All approved pushed wheelchair participants must start at the back of the corrals.